 Note: Documents submitted to MSU as part of the application process will not be returned.

-As a freshman you do not have to officially declare your major yet, however you will be asked to select your major preference on the application.
+As a first-year student you do not have to officially declare your major yet, however you will be asked to select your major preference on the application.
 If you are undecided, select the "Exploratory preference" option.

 Changing your major preference

-After submitting the application, fall freshman applicants have until May 1 to change their major preference in their account.
-Any student who applies, or is admitted, after May 1 cannot change their major preference until they meet with an academic adviser at New Student Orientation (NSO).
+After submitting the application, fall first-year applicants have until May 1 to change their major preference in their account.
+Any student who applies, or is admitted, after May 1 cannot change their major preference until New Student Orientation (NSO).

 Have the testing agency (TOEFL, IELTS, SAT, MSUELT or MELAB accepted) provide proof of English proficiency directly to MSU if your first language is not English.
 MSU's TOEFL code is 1465.
 MSU is test optional, which means international students are encouraged, though not required, to submit SAT or ACT scores.
 The SAT code is 1465; the ACT code is 2032.